luongtran/ebay-sdk-php/docs/getting-started/basic-usage.rst

 Using the Sdk class
 -------------------

-The ``DTS\eBaySDK\Sdk`` class can be used as a factory for creating services.
+The ``LT\eBaySDK\Sdk`` class can be used as a factory for creating services.
 Configuration options passed to this class are shared with any services that it creates.

 .. code-block:: php